 Piwik PRO is a closed source solution that (sort of) evolved from Piwik and so is comparable to Matomo.
 It can be installed on your server or hosted by them in the cloud.
 Pricing is not listed on their website, but is likely similar to Matomo’s as they are close competitors.

-If retaining similarity to GA isn’t crucial, there are other tools that take different approaches to their reporting.
+If you’re willing to step away from the model that GA established, there are other tools that take different approaches to their reporting.
 Mixpanel and Pendo, for instance, are popular in eCommerce and follow a product-centric model, following user paths through the marketing funnel.
+And Celebrus is a first-party data capture tool with options to integrate with fraud prevention and customer data automation tools.

 And there are some products newer to the market worth considering, like Heap, Countly, and Plausible.